Notes on Theory of Distributed Systems

 For example, let us consider Dijkstra's token ring circulation algorithm.
 There are several versions of this in Dijkstra's paper~\cite{Dijkstra1974}.
 We will do the unidirectional $(n+1)$-state version, which is the simplest to describe and analyze.

-For this algorithm, the processes are numbered as elements $0 \dots n-1$ of $ℤ_n$, with all arithmetic on process ids being done modulo $n$.\footnote{In Dijkstra's paper, there are $n+1$ processes numbered $0\dots n$, but this doesn't really make any difference.} Each process $i$ can observe both its own state that that of its left neighbor at $(i-1) \bmod m$.
+For this algorithm, the processes are numbered as elements $0 \dots n-1$, with all arithmetic on process IDs being done modulo $n$.\footnote{In Dijkstra's paper, there are $n+1$ processes numbered $0\dots n$, but this doesn't really make any difference.} Each process $i$ can observe both its own state and that of its predecessor at $(i-1) \bmod n$.

 Process $0$ has a special role and has different code from the others, but the rest of the processes are symmetric.
-Each process $i$ has a variable $\ell_i$ that takes on values in the range $0\dots m-1$, interpreted as elements of $ℤ_m$.
+Each process $i$ has a variable $\ell_i$ that takes on values in the range $0\dots n$, interpreted as elements of $ℤ_{n+1}$.
 The algorithm is given in Algorithm~\ref{alg-dijkstra-token-ring}.

 In this algorithm, the nonzero processes just copy the state of the process to their left.
 The zero process increments its state if it sees the same state to its left.
-Note that the nonzero processes have guards on their commands that might appear useless at first glance, but these are there ensure that the adversary can't waste steps getting nonzero processes to carry out operations that have no effect.
+Note that the nonzero processes have guards on their commands that might appear useless at first glance, but these are there ensure that the adversary can't waste steps by getting nonzero processes to carry out operations that have no effect.

 What does this have to with tokens?
 The algorithm includes an additional interpretation of the state, which says that: \begin{enumerate} \item If $\ell_0 = \ell_{n-1}$, then $0$ has a token, and \item If $\ell_i ≠ \ell_{i-1}$, for $i≠0$, then $i$ has a token. \end{enumerate}